Coeliac disease: History

-Social and culture
+Society and culture

 May has been designated as "Coeliac Awareness Month" by several coeliac organisations.

 Christian churches and the Eucharist

 Speaking generally, the various denominations of Christians celebrate a Eucharist in which a wafer or small piece of sacramental bread from wheat bread is blessed and then eaten.
 A typical wafer weighs about half a gram.
+Small communion wafers typically contain 2-5 mg of gliadin if they are not a gluten-free variety, and many people with coeliac disease report altering their religious practices because of coeliac symptoms caused by these wafers.

 Many Christian churches offer their communicants gluten-free alternatives, usually in the form of a rice-based cracker or gluten-free bread.
-These include the United Methodist, Christian Reformed, Episcopal, the Anglican Church (Church of England, UK) and Lutheran.
-Catholics may receive from the Chalice alone, or ask for gluten-reduced hosts; gluten-free ones however are not considered to still be wheat bread and hence invalid matter.
+These include the United Methodist, Christian Reformed, Episcopal, Anglican and Lutheran Churches.
+Catholics may receive from the chalice alone, or ask for gluten-reduced hosts; gluten-free ones however are not considered still to be wheat bread, and hence are invalid matter.

 Roman Catholic position

 Roman Catholic doctrine states that for a valid Eucharist, the bread to be used at Mass must be made from wheat.
-Low-gluten hosts meet all of the Catholic Church's requirements, but they are not entirely gluten free.
+Low-gluten hosts meet all of the Catholic Church's requirements, but they are not entirely gluten-free.
 Requests to use rice wafers have been denied.

-The issue is more complex for priests.
-As a celebrant, a priest is, for the fullness of the sacrifice of the Mass, absolutely required to receive under both species.
-On 24 July 2003, the Congregation for the Doctrine of the Faith stated, "Given the centrality of the celebration of the Eucharist in the life of a priest, one must proceed with great caution before admitting to Holy Orders those candidates unable to ingest gluten or alcohol without serious harm."
+In 2003, the Congregation for the Doctrine of the Faith stated, "Given the centrality of the celebration of the Eucharist in the life of a priest, one must proceed with great caution before admitting to Holy Orders those candidates unable to ingest gluten or alcohol without serious harm."

-By January 2004, extremely low-gluten Church-approved hosts had become available in the United States, Italy and Australia.
-As of July 2017, the Vatican still outlawed the use of gluten-free bread for Holy Communion.
+By 2004, extremely low-gluten Church-approved hosts had become available in the United States, Italy and Australia.
+As of 2017, the Vatican still outlawed the use of gluten-free bread for Holy Communion.

 Passover

+The Jewish festival of Pesach (Passover) may present problems with its obligation to eat Matzah, which is unleavened bread made in a strictly controlled manner from wheat, barley, spelt, oats, or rye.
+In addition, many other grains that are normally used as substitutes for people with gluten sensitivity, including rice, are avoided altogether on Passover by Ashkenazi Jews.
+Many kosher-for-Passover products avoid grains altogether and are therefore gluten-free.
+Potato starch is the primary starch used to replace the grains.

 Spelling

-Coeliac disease is the preferred spelling in British English, while celiac disease is typically used in North American English.
+"Coeliac disease" is the preferred spelling in Commonwealth English, while "celiac disease" is typically used in North American English.